corda/corda/docs/source/api-states.rst

 .. container:: codeset

     .. literalinclude:: ../../core/src/main/kotlin/net/corda/core/contracts/FungibleState.kt
         :language: kotlin
         :start-after: DOCSTART 1
         :end-before: DOCEND 1

 As seen, the interface takes a type parameter `T` that represents the fungible thing in question.
 This should describe the basic type of the asset e.g. GBP, USD, oil, shares in company <X>, etc. and any additional metadata (issuer, grade, class, etc.).
 An upper-bound is not specified for `T` to ensure flexibility.
 Typically, a class would be provided that implements `TokenizableAssetInfo` so the thing can be easily added and subtracted using the `Amount` class.

+This interface has been added in addition to `FungibleAsset` to provide some additional flexibility which `FungibleAsset` lacks, in particular:
+* `FungibleAsset` defines an amount property of type Amount<Issued<T>>, therefore there is an assumption that all fungible things are issued by a single well known party but this is not always the case.
+* `FungibleAsset` implements `OwnableState`, as such there is an assumption that all fungible things are ownable.

 Other interfaces
 ^^^^^^^^^^^^^^^^